Public education in non-public institutions

 - comply with the relevant legal requirements regarding the rules of organizing formal education,

-- adhere to the requirements regarding the content of education as described in relevant national documents like the Basic Programme for Kindergarten, the National Core Curriculum or the Syllabus of the National School Leaving Examination, and relevant vocational and higher education qualification programmes,
+- adhere to the requirements regarding the content of education as described in relevant national documents like the National Core Programme of Kindergarten Education and Care, the National Core Curriculum or the Requirements of the Upper Secondary School Leaving Examination, and relevant vocational and higher education qualification programmes,

 - comply with regulations concerning the professional qualifications of the teaching staff, and